browserstack/enigma/docs/“How-to” guides/Adding Users.md

 This document describes how to add users on Enigma.

 ## Create users on Enigma:
+1. Manual Creation:

-- To manually create a user, login as superuser into the admin portal:
+    To manually create a user, login as superuser into the admin portal:

     (i) Add user in "Authentication and Authorization administration".

         ``` Set email to user email id and password to anything you want.
 Save user details. ```

     (ii) Add new user in "Access" and save.

-    (iii) The user can now log on to Enigma using the credentials set in (i)
+    (iii) The user can now log on to Enigma using the credentials set in Step (i)
-- Google SSO:
+2. Google SSO:
     ### Add the config of googleapi in `config.json`
     ```bash
     "googleapi": {